The Loneliness of a Japanese Writer in London

 Many a fine phrase has been spun about old and new London, capturing its bustling spirit, its metropolitan beauty and its romantic heart.
 But not all those who have lived and breathed the life of the city have such wonderful words to share with us.
 For some it is not solely a centre of great history, art and culture: it is also a deeply lonely place.
-And for one man in particular his years in London were “the most unpleasant” of his life.
+And for one man in particular his years in London were ‘the most unpleasant’ of his life.

-The man who uttered these words — the protagonist of this week’s story — was the prolific Japanese writer Sōseki Natsume (夏目漱石 1867 to 1916).
-Sōseki resided at “The Chase” in Clapham from 1901 to 1902 — he had already lodged in Gower Street and in West Hampstead and in Camberwell — and it is not hard to imagine that life in Victorian London for a Japanese man was far from straightforward.
+The man who uttered these words — the protagonist of the story — was the prolific Japanese writer Sōseki Natsume (夏目漱石), who lived from 1867 to 1916.
+Sōseki resided at ‘The Chase’ in Clapham from 1901 to 1902 — he had already lodged in Gower Street, West Hampstead and Camberwell — and it is not hard to imagine that life in Victorian London for a Japanese man was far from straightforward.

 And yet his literary career only took off after his visit to Britain.
 Undoubtedly his time in London was a great source of inspiration, and it was here that he experienced the moments of loneliness, the identity crisis and the internal suffering that are so present in his works.

 Not everything went according to plan.
 Sōseki’s original intention was to study not in London but in Cambridge, a desire he could not fulfil with the mean finances he received from the Japanese Ministry of Education.
 He also considered going to Edinburgh but decided against this: in spite of the fact that he was attracted to the history and character of the city, he was adamant that he did not want to pick up a Scottish accent!
-It was probably with reluctance that he finally settled in London, and as the days passed this feeling soon turned into disappointment.
+It was probably with reluctance that he finally settled in London, and, as the days passed, this feeling soon turned into disappointment.

-Academically Sōseki was able to achieve everything that he had come to do.
+Academically, Sōseki was able to achieve everything he had come to do.
 Finding lectures at University College London unsatisfactory, he hired a private tutor to help him master English.
 His teacher was none other than the great editor of Shakespeare, William James Craig.
 One might assume that with a world-class mentor and countless books to read Sōseki was in his own kind of paradise.

 However, Sōseki’s despair was undoubtedly rooted in something much deeper than his immediate surroundings.
 He suffered agonising loneliness in his struggle to make acquaintances, finding himself with no true English companions.
-He even saw himself as physically inferior to those he called the “tall and good-looking people”:
+He even saw himself as physically inferior to those he called the ‘tall and good-looking people’:

 An unusually small person approaches.
 Eureka!
 I think.
 But when we brush past one another I see he is about two inches taller than me.
 A strangely complexioned Tom Thumb approaches, but now I realise this is my own image reflected in a mirror.
 There is nothing for it but to laugh bitterly, and, naturally, when I do so, the image laughs, bitterly, too.